 As a group life insurance policy covers all the types of risk profiles in the same master plan, clubbing various charges under one plan, usually insurance companies charge a reduced insurance premium as compared to an individual life insurance plan.

-Here are the various insurance benefits of group insurance.
+Here are the various insurance benefits of group insurance plans.

 - Employer Benefit-Typically, an organization that has opted for a group life insurance plan enjoys tax benefits.
 Some group insurance plans enable group members to avail tax benefits as well.

-- Ease of Payment:The premium of the life insurance policy is paid on time because it’s automatically deducted from the insured employee’s salary.
-It ensures continuity of insurance coverage until the time the employee stops being a part of the group insurance.
+- Ease of Payment:The premium of the life insurance plan is paid on time because it’s automatically deducted from the insured employee’s salary.
+It ensures continuity of insurance coverage until the time the employee stops being a part of the group insurance plans.